 If only you knew exactly when each person on your mailing list was going to shop.
 But alas, the heart is fickle and unpredictable.
 You can get some idea of when your subscribers might be ready to make a Valentine’s Day decision by looking at your performance data.
 But still, it’s best to not count on a single email to win over selective shoppers.

 When planning your Valentine’s campaigns, develop a series of complementary emails that will nudge your subscribers forward on their buyer’s journeys.
-Don’t forget to update your triggered and transactional email campaigns to include Valentine-themed promotions and CTAs!
+Don’t forget to update your triggered and transactional email templates to include Valentine-themed promotions and CTAs!

 My favorite subject lines from this sequence are, “Ditch the flowers for this one-of-a-kind rose,” for a message promoting a rose oil product, and “Outdo Cupid with the best gifts in the game” for the messaging promoting the brand’s Valentine’s gift shop.
 The February 14 cap to this series includes a thank-you message and a $25 gift promotion.